Katharine Coman: Early life

-Coman was born on 23 November 1857, to Martha Ann Seymour Coman (1826–1911) and Levi Parsons Coman (1826–1889) in Newark, Ohio.
+Coman was born in 1857 to Martha Ann Seymour Coman (1826–1911) and Levi Parsons Coman (1826–1889) in Newark, Ohio.
 Her mother had graduated from an Ohio female seminary, and her father had been educated at Hamilton College, and thus Coman received much of her early education at home.
 She attended the University of Michigan for two years, left college to teach in Ottawa, Illinois for two years, and then returned to university.
 She earned a Bachelor of Philosophy (PhB) degree in 1880, one of only a handful of women to do so.
 She was influenced by the work of John Stuart Mill, which is evident in her later work as economist and historian.
 Coman attended lectures about socialism while traveling in London.
 Later in her career, she was influenced by Alfred Marshall (1890), Francis Amasa Walker (1883), and social Darwinism.
 While at the University of Michigan, Coman studied under Professors Charles Kendall Adams of the German Historical School; James Burrill Angell, then president of the university; and Henry Carter Adams, a renowned statistician.